asu-iris/course_robotics/lec3-5/basic-kinematics.md

 -   The determinant of $\boldsymbol{R}$: $\det \boldsymbol{R}=1$
 :::

 # Elementary Rotations

 Consider the origin of the body frame coincides with the origin of the reference frame.
-The orientation of a body frame can be obtained via rotations of the reference frame about coordinate axes.
+The orientation of a body frame can be obtained via rotations of the reference frame about frame axes.
 Below, we consider right-handed rotation convention: rotations are positive if counter-clockwise about a axis.